orange-anjou/git-multiple-accounts-easy-setup/README.md

-# Git Multiple Accounts SSH Setup
+# Git Multiple Accounts Easy Setup

 ## Introduction

 This little project was created to automate the setup of my git dev environnement.
 I'm using multiple git accounts (work internal GitLab, work external GitHub, personal etc...).
 Using different accounts on the same computer can get quite messy if not configured properly.

+Here is what you will get :
+- Automated GIT user configuration when initing a repository
+- Automated GIT user configuration when cloning a repository
+- Easy and custom SSH setup

 ## How does it work ?